Oster Pro 1200 Blender Review

 • Mediocre build quality.

 The Oster Pro 1200 is excellent for single-serve smoothies.
-Using its 24-ounce personal jar, it can make a very well-blended smoothie without leafy bits of specks of fruit skin leftover.
+While it's not the fastest blender, you can use its 24oz personal jar to make a very well-blended single-serve smoothie with ingredients like kale.
 There's also a to-go lid included for the jar, so you can easily take it on the go.
-Unfortunately, it's not a very well-built blender.
+Unfortunately, it's not very well-built.
 Some parts feel flimsy, including the lid for the personal jar.

 Pros